Humaid0724/Gr11-CBSE-Project-POS-System-/README.md

 - Thanks to the developers and contributors of the PrettyTable library for making it easy to display tabular data in Python.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---

-Feel free to reach out if you have any questions or need assistance regarding this project!
+Feel free to contact me if you have any questions or need any help with this project!

-This README provides a comprehensive overview of your project, making it easier for users to understand its purpose, how to set it up, and how to use it.
-Let me know if you need any modifications or additional sections!